sergei9838/LLM-course/README.md

-This is a concept of the landing page for online system for learning Statistics and Probability.
+Landing page for the online system for learning Statistics and Probability at https://learnstatistics.online